Retail sales unchanged in June from May, underscoring shoppers' resilience

 The retail sales report comes as there’s been some upheaval in the retail landscape.

-Earlier this month, the parent company of Saks Fifth Avenue signed a deal to buy upscale rival Neiman Marcus Group, which owns Neiman Marcus and Bergdorf Goodman stores, for $2.65 billion, with online behemoth Amazon holding a minority stake.
+Earlier this month, the parent company of Saks Fifth Avenue agreed to buy upscale rival Neiman Marcus Group, which owns Neiman Marcus and Bergdorf Goodman stores, for $2.65 billion, with online behemoth Amazon holding a minority stake.

 The new entity will be called Saks Global, creating a luxury powerhouse at a time when the arena has become increasingly fragmented with different players, from online marketplaces that sell luxury goods to upscale fashion and accessories brands opening up their own stores.